Breaking News | Insecurity: Release N3bn for local production of guns, Reps tell Buhari

 ”There is already an existing memorandum of understanding (MOU) between these two important agencies of government with the view to achieving this objective.
 Therefore, the need for this legislative input.
 The beneﬁts accruable to our country through this initiative will be enormous and indeed unquantiﬁable.

-“Among which are – boost research and promote self-reliance in the local production of armory, weapons and other military equipment, conservation of foreign exchange, wealth creation and employment Opportunities for our teeming youths, aid our security agencies to effectively combat crimes and criminality and many other beneﬁts too numerous to mention”.
+“Among which are – boost research and promote self-reliance in the local production of the armoury, weapons and other military equipment, conservation of foreign exchange, wealth creation and employment opportunities for our teeming youths, aid our security agencies to effectively combat crimes and criminality and many other beneﬁts too numerous to mention”.

-The motion when put to voice vote received the overwhelming support of the House and was therefore adopted.
+The motion, when put to a voice vote, received the overwhelming support of the House and was therefore adopted.

 Comments